jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### 2.7 Install Distributed Logging (Loki)
 * 2.7.1 Go to "Discover"..."Marketplace" on the left tab.
-* 2.7.2 Under "Find a Solution" click the "Kubernetes - New" tab.
+* 2.7.2 To the right of "Marketplace Applications" use dropdown to search for "Monitoring".
 * 2.7.3 Hover your mouse over the "[Grafana Loki](https://cloud.digitalocean.com/marketplace/5db68268316b031f2a877a63?i=9ca3ac)" tile
 * 2.7.4 `Install App`...`Select a cluster option`...`digital-ocean-cluster`
 * 2.7.5 Select `Install` button below.